MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-access-user-context.md

 In the OAuth 2.0 client credentials grant flow, you use the application ID and client secret values that you saved when you registered your app to request an access token directly from the Microsoft identity platform `/token` endpoint.

 The first step to getting an access token for the OAuth 2.0 authorization code flow is to redirect the user to the Microsoft identity platform `/authorize` endpoint.
-Azure Active Directory will sign the user in and request their consent for the permissions your app requests.
-In the authorization code grant flow, after consent is obtained, Azure AD will return an `authorization_code` to your app that it can redeem at the Microsoft identity platform/token endpoint for an access token.
+Microsoft Entra ID will sign the user in and request their consent for the permissions your app requests.
+In the authorization code grant flow, after consent is obtained, Microsoft Entra ID will return an `authorization_code` to your app that it can redeem at the Microsoft identity platform/token endpoint for an access token.

 ### Authorization request